xuyongzhi/dynamic_pointnet/README.md

 # pointnet with dynamic sampling, pyramid multiscale architecture and difficulty aware abilities
-created by xyz  y.xu@student.unsw.edu.au based on fork of Pointnet++
+created by benz, xyz based on fork of Pointnet++

+### Urgent codeing issues to be fixed
+- [ ] The data preparation time cost is too high.
+20 ms each block on NCI.
+Learning is also to slow, 100 ms.

 ### Model optimization plans
 - [ ] Modify pointnet to dense net architecture